 How Important Is a Proof of Concept?

 The definition of a PoC may make you think that it is a nonessential part of the product, service, or business development process.
 After all, you can turn an idea into reality right away with enough resources and support, right?
 Not really.
 Here are some reasons why a PoC is essential:

 - A PoC helps attract investors: Any investor would want evidence that his/her money would go to something that actually works.
 A summary of the project won’t cut it.
-Investors need a detailed and well-researched study that proves that the idea will work.
+Investors need a detailed and well-researched study that proves the idea will work.
 They need to know that the person behind the concept put a lot of thought, research, and consideration into the project.
-A PoC would show them this.
+A PoC would show them that.

-- A PoC makes you foresee limitations: Part of a PoC is scaling or determining if the idea can accommodate the growth of an organization.
+- A PoC makes you foresee limitations: Part of creating a PoC is scaling or determining if the idea can accommodate the growth of an organization.
 Say, for instance, that you are envisioning a new cybersecurity system for your business.
 Included in the PoC is an analysis of the capacity of the new system.
 How much data can it handle?
 If you add more computers and users to the network, can it handle the additional volume?

 - A PoC allows you to prepare: If the new cybersecurity system we used in the example above is needed by your organization, a PoC will help you prepare for possible challenges.
 You can identify potential obstacles and, in the process, be ready for them.